 “I accidentally dropped a pot on a brand new cooktop.
-It broke a small piece of the glass.
-It will cost $1,200 to replace it.
-Do I have to replace it, or is it covered by landlord insurance?” – Tim
+It broke a small piece of the glass and I’m told it will cost $1,200 to replace it.
+Do I have to replace it, or is this covered by landlord insurance?” – Tim

-Tim, we asked director of Property Management with LJ Hooker Yarrabilba, Natasha Connors to answer your question:
+Tim, we asked Head of Department at All Properties Group – Greater Springfield, Natasha Connors to answer your question:

 “I would suggest speaking with the Property Manager to gauge whether the landlord does have adequate insurance to cover the replacement of the stove top,” Natasha said.